Using data better

 On a day-to-day basis, the process of teaching and learning, including the use of questioning and tests, will provide a range of formative assessment information which will indicate how well a learner is understanding the content of each lesson.
 The main use of this information will be to guide the teacher in adapting the teaching to address any weaknesses, and ensure that pupils are making progress in assimilating the knowledge, concepts and understanding of the subject.
 Monitoring how well pupils are learning will be part of the feedback loop which guides further teaching and assures that all pupils make the progress that they should.

-This is the approach that we have taken with our ‘Curriculum-Driven Assessment’ (CDA) system for KS3.
-It is an approach which requires effective planning that builds progress into the Scheme of Work so that evidence of effective learning equates with evidence of making good progress.
-An IT system helps to manage the process by presenting the Units of the Scheme of Work, and providing an easy way to record how well pupils are mastering what they are taught – and then generating the analysis and reports.
-Without an IT system supporting this, it would not be easy to provide this level of functionality.
+An IT system will help to manage this process, for example by presenting the Units of the Scheme of Work, and providing an easy way to record how well pupils are mastering what they are taught – and then generating the analysis and reports.
+Without an IT system supporting this, it would not be easy to provide this level of functionality using manual approaches or spreadsheets.

-For school leaders, statements they make about school and subject effectiveness need to be supported by evidence, i.e. measures.
+Although Ofsted say they will not look at a school’s own data, this doesn’t mean that school leaders should not aim to find out as much as they can about how their school is performing and have the evidence ready to support a conversation about this.
+For school leaders, statements they make about school and subject effectiveness need to be supported by quantitative information.
 Without measures there would only be description, as in “We are a good school”.
 This begs the question: “How do you know?”
 Information will need to be available to enable conclusions to be drawn about school effectiveness, and that information will be a result of interpreting data about the school.

 There is much potential information available in a school to support the work of school leaders.
-Effective leaders will be specialists in the pupils who come to their school.
-They will know about local issues, about boy’s attainment, the effect of ethnicity, whether the impact of the pandemic has been disproportionate, etc.
+Effective leaders should be specialists in the pupils who come to their school.
+They will know about local issues, about boy’s attainment, the effect of ethnicity, the impact of the pandemic, how attendance is affecting attainment, etc.

-School leaders who have not examined the data that they are sitting on place themselves at risk because they may not have a full understanding of the strengths and weaknesses of their school, where subjects might be underperforming, or where particular groups of pupils do less well because they go unnoticed.
-They may not know if their strategies and interventions are working to help close the achievement gap.
-Not knowing this information leads to a bigger question – how do they know their curriculum best meets the needs of their pupils?
+School leaders need to fully examine the data that is generated by the work of the school in order to have a full cause-and-effect understanding of the strengths and weaknesses of their school.
+This will include where subjects might be underperforming, or where particular groups of pupils with a shared characteristic do less well.
+They need to have evidence of how their strategies and interventions are working to help close the achievement gap.
+Not knowing this information leads to a bigger question – how do they know their school’s curriculum meets the needs of their pupils?

 Good data analysis software will allow school and subject leaders to investigate the performance of subjects, of groups and of individual learners, and will highlight emerging issues before they become embedded.
 Such software provides essential professional tools to support teacher research into learning effectiveness and In-School Variation, and it will support conversations within departments that will help determine CPD choices.